 - Infants (under 12 months): One trained adult for every three to four infants

-- Young toddlers (1 to 2 years): One trained adult for every three to six young toddlers
+- Young toddlers (one to two years): One trained adult for every three to six young toddlers

-- Older toddlers (2 to 3 years): One trained adult for every four to six older toddlers
+- Older toddlers (two to three years): One trained adult for every four to six older toddlers

-- Preschoolers (3 to 5 years): One trained adult for every six to ten preschoolers
+- Preschoolers (three to five years): One trained adult for every six to ten preschoolers

-As part of the licensing process, most states will require your center to have an emergency plan that outlines your policies and procedures in case of an emergency.
-Most states will also require staff members to have cardiopulmonary resuscitation (CPR) and first aid certifications.
-Many organizations including the American Red Cross, local hospitals, fire departments, community health centers, or community colleges often offer these trainings and certifications at low or no cost.
-Some states also require additional health and safety training that your staff must take on a regular basis to stay compliant with state regulations.
+Many organizations, including the American Red Cross, local hospitals, fire departments, community health centers, and community colleges, offer these trainings at low or no cost.
+Some states require additional health and safety training that your staff must take on a regular basis to stay compliant with regulations.

-If your childcare center serves meals and snacks, you may be required to receive mandatory food safety training.
-Programs that receive funding from the Child and Adult Care Food Program (CACFP) must meet specific guidelines and follow nutritional standards.
+If your childcare program serves meals and snacks, you may need to receive mandatory food safety training.
+Programs that receive funding from the Child and Adult Care Food Program (CACFP) must meet specific guidelines and follow strict nutritional standards.

-Some states also require childcare providers to follow specific record keeping policies such as tracking staff training hours, child immunization records, and meals.
-A tool like brightwheel’s center management feature simplifies administrative tasks and streamlines your record keeping and reporting, saving you time and allowing you to manage your program efficiently.
+Some states also require providers to follow specific record-keeping policies for tracking staff training hours, child immunization records, and meals.
+A tool like brightwheel simplifies administrative tasks and streamlines your record keeping, saving you time and allowing you to manage your program efficiently.

 I would say that if you are a new program that you should definitely jump on brightwheel and just experience it.
 It’s tools that help make your life easier as the owner and director.
 There’s no reason not to, with the cost and the effectiveness, it’s 100% a yes for me.”
 Crystal D., Owner & Director at Lil’ Ranch Hands Family Childcare Home in Minco, OK